CommE2E/comm/docs/dev_environment.md

 Type in the MySQL root password you set up previously when prompted.
 Then, we’ll go ahead and create an empty database.

 ```
-CREATE DATABASE squadcal;
+CREATE DATABASE comm;
 ```

 Now we need to create a user that can access this database.
 For the following command, replace “password” with a unique password.

 ```
-CREATE USER squadcal@localhost IDENTIFIED BY 'password';
+CREATE USER comm@localhost IDENTIFIED BY 'password';
 ```

 Finally, we will give permissions to this user to access this database.

 ```
-GRANT ALL ON squadcal.* TO squadcal@localhost;
+GRANT ALL ON comm.* TO comm@localhost;
 ```

 You can now exit the MySQL console using Ctrl+D.